ARMmbed/icetea/README.md

 # Command-line test framework

-*IcedTea* is an [mbed](www.mbed.com) test framework written with python 2.7.
+*Icetea* is an [mbed](www.mbed.com) test framework written with python 2.7.
 It is generally used to verify the ARM mbed IoT Device Platform provides the operating system and cloud services.

-When testing [`mbed OS`](https://www.mbed.com/en/platform/mbed-os/) *IcedTea* allows you to execute commands remotely via the command line interface in board (`DUT`).
+When testing [`mbed OS`](https://www.mbed.com/en/platform/mbed-os/) *Icetea* allows you to execute commands remotely via the command line interface in board (`DUT`).
 The interface between the test framework and `DUT` can be for example UART, sockets or for example stdio (process `DUT`).

-A more detailed description of the *IcedTea* concept is available [here](doc/README.md).
+A more detailed description of the *Icetea* concept is available [here](doc/README.md).

 ## Installation

 `> python setup.py install`

-When installing IcedTea, installing to a [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) is a good idea.
+When installing Icetea, installing to a [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) is a good idea.